The professional range is still the marquee appliance in any kitchen.

 Miele HR1934DF - $8,499

-It is also the only pro stove with steam capability.
+It is also the only pro range with steam capability.
 Steam is used to refresh leftovers and is especially helpful in baking breads.
+In fact, you have 16 automatic cooking programs just for bread.

 - Dual fuel